fonske/SMA-Modbus-energy-management-system/README.md

     5. Winterflow → Charge battery during the 4 cheapest hours at night if solar forecast <15 kWh and price spread is significant.

+    6. LowPV-mode → In winter PV production is at its lowest.
-    6. LowPV-mode → Use battery during hours when import prices are above a defined threshold.
+       Use battery only during hours when import prices are above a defined threshold.

 🛠️ Note:
 Feel free to use or modify my flows for your own setup.
 You do so at your own risk.